Jybbs/Bookshelf-Scanner/bookshelf_scanner/core/parameter_optimizer/notes.md

 - The use_ocr ProcessingStep must stay on (but its parameter can be toggled)
 - When we write best_parameters, we should only write the ProcessingStep and Parameter values that were "on" when run.
 - We should strive to cache and reuse parameter information as much as possible using functools and such

-Other:
-- Move all objects into a dedicated directory, so we have /images, /config, /data